 The materiality analysis is used to identify the sustainability issues that are significant for a company and its stakeholders.
 It includes the environment analysis, the company analysis, and the analysis of stakeholder expectations.

-Our partner M3TRIX is considered a competence center for sustainability and has the field-tested analysis tool as well as extensive experience in corporate application.
+Our partner M3TRIX is considered a competence center for sustainability and possesses the field-tested analysis tools as well as extensive experience in corporate application.